-*Best is always to use a good quality lime-brush like our (new) brushes that are made specially for Kalklitir, they have extra long hair to get the more smooth outcome.
+*It is always better to use a good quality lime-brush like our (new) brushes that are made specially for Kalklitir, they have extra-long hair to get smoother outcome.

 6) Always paint your wall in one "go" to prevent overlapping and edges to dry out.
 Never try and fix spots or other areas on parts of the wall once you have painted and/or the paint is starting to dry out as that will result in a patchy looking wall.